Yonela-Johannes/drip/README.md

-# Drip - A Modern Fullstack E-Commerce Marketplace for products + Dashboard & CMS, React, Tailwind, MongoDB
+# Netmark - A Modern Fullstack E-Commerce Marketplace for products + Dashboard & CMS, React, Tailwind, MongoDB

 ### Frontend: Built with the Vite App Router, & Tailwind
 ### Backend: Built with the Nodejs, Express, MongoDB, Mongoose